 A word on RetroPie, MAME games and ROMS

 RetroPie is free software and can be downloaded from the Official RetroPie website.
-Feel free to buy kits and bundles but be aware that the software itself is free so be aware of what you are paying for.
+Feel free to buy kits and bundles but the software itself is free so be aware of what you are paying for.

 Emulators require games to be added.
 These files are referred to as “ROMS”.
-RetroPie does not include any game ROMs as they are almost always owned by their respective copyright owners.
-Bundles or kits that include games (usually on an included SD card) are most likely illegal.
+RetroPie does not include any game ROMs.

 The MAME emulator within RetroPie uses ROMs from the “mame 0.78 reference set”.
-You’ll have to find that yourself.
 ROMs from another version may not work correctly.